How to Set Smarter Resolutions for 2021

 One Goal Per Month

 If you don’t put so much pressure on a whole year’s worth of work, it can be easy.
-This also sets you up to absolutely killer year.
+This also sets you up for an absolutely killer year.
 Instead of one big achievement that you may not keep to, you’ll be up to 12 achievements that only require a certain amount of time.
 The best part is that you can intersperse them so that you have some fun and some practical.

 Related Article: Your 30-Day Inner Healing Journey: A Checklist